Course Content and Outcome Guide for ART 293A

 Addendum to Course Description

 There are no course prerequisites although Basic Design 117 is helpful.
 Emphasis will be on working from life models in various ways to create figure sculpture.
+The course utilizes professional nude models as the basis for student assignments.
 A sense of curiosity and a willingness to experiment are helpful.

 Intended Outcomes for the course